My Story

 Funder & Collaborators

-This research was proudly funded by the Welsh Graduate School for the Social Sciences (WGSSS) and carried out in collaboration with the Data Lab for Social Good Research Group at Cardiff University and USAID.
+This research is proudly funded by the Welsh Graduate School for the Social Sciences (WGSSS) and conducted in collaboration with leading global health organizations.

 -